AffanDahar/AffanDahar/README.md

 ### Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px"> , I am Affan Ahmed Dahar !
 Computer Science Graduated.
-Looking for an opportunity as a MERN Stack Developer.
 Have a passion of coding.
 I have a hands-on experience on Reacts JS and Node JS / Express JS.
 Attentive learner.
 Love playing Football and a team player.
 And my goal is to fully utilize my training and skills, while making a significant contribution to the success of the company.

 🧰 Toolbox